May in global missions history: It happened today!

 their kidnapping in May 2001 until their rescue 376 days later.
 Gracia Burnham emerged from

 the rescue attempt alive, but her husband and Philippine nurse Deborah Yap were killed in the

-- May 5, 1834 -- John Dunbar leaves Ithaca, New York for Nebraska where he is being sent by
+- May 5, 1834 -- John Dunbar left Ithaca, New York for Nebraska, where he was being sent by

 the American Board of Commissioners of Foreign Missions to the Pawnee Indians.
 Dunbar, who

 was born in Massachusetts (March 4, 1804) was a graduate of Williams College and Auburn

 Seminary.
 He finally arrived at Bellevue, near Council Bluffs in October.

 - May 6, 1816 -- The American Bible Society was organized.